 We get busy during peak test-taking times of the semester, so scheduling in advanced is recommended.
 When making the appointment, include specifics about the type of help needed as it will help us better understand the goals of the appointment.
 If a specific course is not listed on our website or offered through other resources on campus, please email us at email@example.com

 Supplemental Instruction (SI)

 Academic coaching combines aspects of advising and counseling into a dynamic and personal interaction between a student and a coach.
-Academic coaches work holistically to help students examine their learning preferences, study strategies and barriers to academic success.
-Students are encouraged to create and implement effective plans, and strategies for future success.
-Most coaching is conducted one-one-one, but we also offer coaching for small groups.
+Academic coaches work holistically to help students examine their learning preferences, study strategies, and barriers to academic success.
+Students are encouraged to create and implement effective plans and strategies for future success.
+Most coaching is conducted one-to-one, but we also offer coaching for small groups.
 We host some coaching services at the Veteran's Resource and Support Center.
 Read more about academic coaching or watch what students have to say about their experience with Academic Coaching.

 Texas Success Initiative (TSI)

 TSI is mandated by the Texas State Legislature.
 The purpose of TSI is to identify and prepare those students whose basic skills in reading, writing, and/or mathematics are less than what is required to succeed in college level courses.
 Students who have been accepted to Texas A&M University but are considered "NON-EXEMPT" are required to complete the TSI Pre-Assessment Activity (PAA) and then to take the TSI Assessment test before registering for classes.
 Read more about TSI